Can pets eat Burrito?

 Description

-Typical fillings are seasoned with salt, chili powders, cumin, garlic, onion, and acidic sauces.
-Burritos may also include queso, guacamole, chipotle mayo, hot sauce, or pickled vegetables.
-Breakfast versions often add eggs, potatoes, bacon, or sausage.
-Wet burritos can be covered in enchilada sauce and melted cheese.
+Typical fillings are seasoned with chili powder, cumin, garlic, and onion.
+Queso, guacamole, chipotle mayo, and hot sauce add more fat and spice.
+Breakfast versions may include eggs, potatoes, bacon, or sausage.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.